chetansinghsajwan/notes/jman/notes.md

 - slide down login notification.
 - add link to user profile in applicants page.
 - add skills heading in job preview.
+- add extra options in the text area.
+- feed home page dummy jobs with live data.
-- send a list of pages to dhansekar
+- send a list of pages to dhanasekar.